Join Zoom Meeting: https://ncsu.zoom.us/j/507843726

 Selection for admission is based on a number of considerations:

-- Academic achievement, especially in the junior and senior undergraduate years, as well as performance in any graduate courses, is carefully evaluated for evidence of competence in intellectual inquiry.
+- Aptitude for graduate-level study: Academic achievement, especially in the junior and senior undergraduate years, as well as performance in any graduate courses, is carefully evaluated for evidence of competence in intellectual inquiry.

-- Performance ratings and recommendations from professors and supervisory personnel are also carefully examined for evidence of personal qualities requisite for professional competence.
+- Potential success in forming effective counseling relationships: Performance ratings and recommendations from professors and supervisory personnel are carefully examined for evidence of personal qualities requisite for professional competence.

-- Demonstrated leadership activity and/or significant work experience represent additional important factors.
+- Respect for cultural differences: Reflected from demonstrated leadership activity and/or significant work experience that represents additional important factors.

-- Other additional materials are also welcome to supplement the application – such as a research paper, a video of some “”helping”” activity by the candidate, etc.
+- Other additional materials are also welcomed to supplement the application, such as a research paper, a video of some “helping” activity by the candidate, etc.

 Applications and all supporting documents must be received on or before the Graduate School Priority Deadlines or the Program Deadlines.
 International students should also consider their specific deadlines, whichever is earlier.